-- Certificate issued to: Shows the certificate user - Certificate issued by: Shows the certificate issuer - Certificate expiration date: Indicates when the certificate has expired
+Certificate issued to: Shows the certificate user Certificate issued by: Shows the certificate issuer

+Certificate expiration date: Indicates the expiration date of the certificate

 EAP-TTLS

 It is usually much easier to re-use existing authentication systems, such as a Windows domain or Active Directory, LDAP directory, or Kerberos realm, rather than creating a parallel authentication system.
 As a result, TTLS (Tunneled TLS) and PEAP (Protected EAP) are used to support the use of so-called "legacy authentication methods."